Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * Build the **public site** around this foundation (Step 4).
 * Let future expansions add more content over time.

+- City-level sites for Eldenhold and Gravenhollow have been promoted from raw building entries into proper `site` locations with parent/region metadata.

 ----------------------------
 ----------------------------